-- It is important that the cranes should be inspected thoroughly by the technicians in compliance with CMAA Specifications.
-Excellent quality and standard equipments must be used for inspection.
+- It is important that the cranes be thoroughly inspected by the technicians in compliance with CMAA specifications.
+Excellent quality and standard equipment must be used for inspection.
 It should also be observed that cranes should not be overloaded or exceed their capacity.
-Therefore checks must be done at regular intervals and adequate tracking of the issues and problems that might be encountered be done.
+Therefore, checks must be done at regular intervals, and adequate tracking of the issues and problems that might be encountered must be done.

 - Taking note of and complying with the instructions given by the manufacturer and supplier of the cranes is also mandatory.
 The service suggestions given by the manufacturer will help in maintaining the crane for the long term.

 - Proper training should be provided to the operators and personnel.
 The operators should be given formal training in their field.
-They should be given adequate information about the crane terminology and parts of the crane, ; it’s uses and risks associated with it.
-They should understand the functioning of the cranes and tell about the maintenance procedure of the cranes.
+They should be given adequate information about the crane terminology, parts of the crane, its uses, and the risks associated with it.
+They should understand the functioning of the cranes and know about the maintenance procedures for the cranes.
 They should also be taught about the common hand signals used while operating cranes.
-Training them with necessary skills of electricity handling, wiring and machinery practices is also important.
-A well equipped and trained staff will prevent crane failure and injuries or accidents related to it.
+Training them with the necessary skills in electricity handling, wiring, and machinery practices is also important.
+A well-equipped and trained staff will prevent crane failure and injuries or accidents related to it.

 - Also, it must be ensured that the employees stay active and alert while lifting the weights.
 Using necessary hand signals, warning lights, and radios will ensure that proper instructions are followed and understood by the employees.
 Also, it is essential that the workers are communicative and attentive while handling the cranes.
 This will prevent any kind of mishandling or accident.

-- It should also be seen who will manage the pre-job safety planning when the crane arrives on- site.
-It should also be ensured that the employees are wearing proper attire like PPE kit, foot and eye protectant yo avoid any mishappening.
+- It should also be seen who will manage the pre-job safety planning when the crane arrives on site.
+It should also be ensured that the employees are wearing proper attire, like a PPE kit, and foot and eye protectors, to avoid any mishaps.

-Investing in overhead crane is an important decision for a firm as it involves a hefty amount that will be paid.
+Investing in an overhead crane is an important decision for a firm as it involves a hefty amount that will be paid.
 But at the same time, it increases productivity and efficiency at the workplace while ensuring the safety of the employees.
-Adhering to the safety measures and knowing about all the possible hazards will help you in taking the right decision the next time when you plan to invest in such lifting equipment.
-Not only will this help with the preliminary checks but will also prevent any major overhead crane failure.
+Adhering to the safety measures and knowing about all the possible hazards will help you make the right decision the next time you plan to invest in such lifting equipment.
+Not only will this help with the preliminary checks, but it will also prevent any major overhead crane failure.